iberov/retropie_ipac2_setup_wiki/README.md

 - If you have a Windows PC you can access it through your home network.
 Connect the Raspberry Pi to the router.
 It should appear in your Network

 Browse to this directory : `/opt/retropie/configs/`
-It contains an individual folder for each emulator and one for the Global Settings.
-The folder name for the Global Settings is called "All"
+It contains an individual directory for each emulator and one for the Global Settings.
+The directory name for the Global Settings is called "All"

-Copy this folder along with the folders of the emulators you plan to use.
+Copy this directory along with the directories of the emulators you plan to use.
-In my case I copied 8 additional folders for the emulators I listed in Step 1.
+In my case I copied 8 additional directories for the emulators I listed in Step 1.

 ### (I) GLobal Settings Configuration